RIKEN-RCCS/lens3/v1/doc/setting.md

 # ls -dlZ /var/tmp/lenticularis
 ```

-It is expected ls will show ... "system_u:object_r:tmp_t:s0".
+It is expected the directory has the security attributes
+"system_u:object_r:tmp_t:s0".

 ## Enable Local http Connections